cloudfoundry/docs-dev-guide/deploy-apps/app-startup.html.md

 1. The buildpack, which provides a start command appropriate for a particular type of application.

-The source `cf` uses depends on factors explained below.
+The source that the `cf` CLI uses depends on factors explained below.

 ##<a id='first-time'></a>How cf push Determines its Default Start Command ##